Pleochism/pylor/DOCS.md

 any values for that grant, and if they do not have any, then this will behave as if they did not have the permission at all.

-When a user logs in, the grants are iterated and all `grants.all` permissions are converted to `null`.
+When a user logs in, the grants should be iterated and all `grants.all` permissions converted to `null`.
 This is then checked for in the appropriate methods, such as `matchGrantValues`, and can also be checked for in database functions to detect "full access" permissions.